rajneesh-yadav-047/food_subsidy_allocation/README.md

 1.  **Threshold Calculation (`calculate_thresholds.py`):** Establishes a monetary threshold for "food adequacy" based on the cost of a representative food basket.
 It calculates separate thresholds for rural and urban areas to account for price disparities.

-2.  **Subsidy Optimization (`optim proj.py`):** Uses these thresholds in a stochastic optimization model.
+2.  **Subsidy Optimization (`final subsidy vs mpce.py`):** Uses these thresholds in a stochastic optimization model.
 The model allocates a fixed budget across various population fractiles (grouped by expenditure) to minimize the total *weighted expected squared shortfall* in food consumption.
 This approach prioritizes more vulnerable groups and accounts for potential price volatility.

-The final output is a detailed, optimized allocation of subsidies and interactive visualizations showing the impact of the targeted aid.
+The project outputs a detailed, optimized allocation of subsidies and interactive visualizations showing the allocation and its impact on reducing food consumption shortfalls.

 ### Key Features